Something to keep the juices going.

 By the way – I did one cookbook (with Melanie Grundmann and Claudia Frickemeier), it`s about what the Dandys ate in the 19th century. see here

-Together with Daniel Salomon I kind of pioneered the kitchen of the notorious JAJA winebar.
-Go there – they will close at the end of this year!
+Together with Daniel Salomon I kind of pioneered the kitchen of the very succesful JAJA natural wine bar.
+They still do the bistronomy style we initiated.

 co-working chefs: Daniel Salomon, Christian Crepaldi, Pierre Lejeune, Avishay Cohen